How to use the new Job Support Scheme – Updated!

-Starting on November 1st, the new Job Support Scheme will replace the current furlough scheme and run for the next six months until the end of April 2021.
+The updated version of the Job Support Scheme will start on November 1st to replace the furlough scheme and will run for six months until the end of April 2021.

 - Companies must pay the employee for those hours worked

-- The employer must also cover a third of the cost of hours not worked
+- The employer only now needs to cover 5% of the cost of hours not worked

 When can businesses start claiming from the Job Support Scheme?